--------------------------------

 What is carding?

-Carding is a practice where stolen credit card or gift card details are used on retail websites or payment portals.
-The intention is for fraudsters to work out which stolen cards actually work, usually by processing multiple card transactions in a short amount of time.
+Carding is a type of fraud where stolen credit card or gift card details are tested on retail websites or payment portals to see which cards are still active.
+Fraudsters typically run many small transactions in a short period of time to validate large batches of stolen cards.

-If you manage a website with any form of checkout functionality, you are unfortunately at risk of a carding bot attack.
+If you manage a website with any form of checkout functionality, you are a potential target for carding bots, regardless of your size or industry.

 How are these stolen cards obtained?